Why Are Requests For Plastic Surgery Reversals On The Rise?

 Advertisement

 If you have TikTok and have succumbed to browsing the more intense side of the cosmetics community, you’ll have seen this look many times before.
-It’s the surgery that’s rumoured to have kickstarted Bella Hadid’s modelling career (she has said that she has not had an eye lift but, instead, that she uses face tape) and be behind Ariana Grande’s suspiciously significant change in appearance recently.
-Reportedly one of the most in-demand surgeries of last year, it remains so in 2022.
+It’s the surgery that’s rumored to have kickstarted Bella Hadid’s modeling career (she has said that she has not had an eye lift but, instead, that she uses face tape) and be behind Ariana Grande’s change in appearance recently.
+It's reportedly one of the most in-demand surgeries of last year, it remains so in 2022.

-But like a Celtic tribal band tattoo or wedge sneakers before it, the fox eye seems to be going out of fashion.
-Instead, shapes like 'doe eyes' (for some reason, we all want to look like woodland creatures now) are dominating the For You Pages on TikTok.
-Once scarily prevalent, fox eye 'before and after' videos are becoming scarcer.
+But like a wedge sneaker, the fox eye seems to be going out of fashion.
+Instead, shapes like 'doe eyes' (for some reason, people want to look like woodland creatures now) are dominating the For You Pages on TikTok.
+Once scarily prevalent fox eye 'before and after' videos are becoming scarcer.
 The term 'doe eyes', for example, has 388.3 million posts tagged on TikTok.
 In comparison, #foxeye has 306.5 million.

 @ryanruckledge Do NOT get fox eye threads.
 I could of gone blind!
 PLEASE SHARE AND WARN OTHERS!
 I was so lucky it never went to sepsis. #fyp #foxeyethreadlift #fyp #foryou ♬ original sound - Ryan Ruckledge

-What happens when the work you've had done to your face or body is no longer in vogue?
+What happens when the work you've had done to your face or body is no longer in style?

 Advertisement

-Dr Hawkes tells Refinery29 that she’s received a significant uptick in requests for reversals of fox eye thread lift surgery.
-However, while a tattoo can be removed and you can simply stop wearing wedge trainers, an eye lift carries serious risks — and can leave permanent scars.
+Dr. Hawkes tells Refinery29 that she’s received a significant uptick in requests for reversals of fox eye thread lift surgery.
+However, while a tattoo can be removed and you can simply stop wearing and buying wedges, an eye lift carries serious risks — and can leave permanent scars.

-"Fox eye thread lift procedures were a trend that was very popular last year but now, fortunately, seems to be going out of fashion," says Dr Hawkes.
+"Fox eye thread lift procedures were a trend that was very popular last year, but now fortunately seems to be going out of fashion," says Dr. Hawkes.
 The hype, she says, was most likely a result of filters and apps, which alter the shape and size of the eyes.
 "But it's a very unnatural look based on a social media trend and generally it looks awful."
-Dr Hawkes explains that the brow is supposed to sit just above the bone and the arch should be in line with the socket of the eyeball — markers of a normal face.
+Dr. Hawkes explains that the brow is supposed to sit just above the bone and the arch should be in line with the socket of the eyeball — markers of a natural face.

-Dr Hawkes adds that when her own patients want to reduce signs of ageing around their eyes, she chooses other, safer treatments due to fox eye threads being so risky.
-"In many cases, the threads used don’t dissolve naturally in the body and so patients are left with permanent lumps caused by the scarring underneath the skin," she tells Refinery29.
+Dr. Hawkes adds that when her own patients want to reduce signs of aging around their eyes, she chooses other, safer treatments due to fox eye threads being so risky.
+"In many cases the threads used don’t dissolve naturally in the body and so patients are left with permanent lumps caused by the scarring underneath the skin," she tells Refinery29.

-This is something that Ruckledge came to understand when, six months after his fox eye procedure, his body rejected his undissolved threads.
-He began to pick them out from under his own skin.
-"I didn’t really think anything [of the potential dangers]," he says.
-"Obviously with the way that the media and stuff is now, people portray this certain look, and there are new trends.
-I just thought, I'm gonna get it, and I didn't think too much into it."

-This is something that Ruckledge came to understand when, six months after his fox eye procedure, his body rejected his undissolved threads.
-He began to pick them out from under his own skin.
-"I didn’t really think anything [of the potential dangers]," he says.
-"Obviously with the way that the media and stuff is now, people portray this certain look, and there are new trends.
-I just thought, I'm gonna get it, and I didn't think too much into it."

 Advertisement